-- Provide constructive regulatory input for development products. - Ensure smooth regulatory approvals by anticipating hurdles. - Build confidence with regulators by continuous communication.
+- Provide constructive regulatory input for development products. - · Ensure smooth regulatory approvals by anticipating hurdles. - Build confidence with regulators by continuous communication.

-Our regulatory department has conducted four pre-IND meetings with the FDA (ACI-24 for AD and Down's syndrome, ACI-91 and tau Imaging) and three Scientific Advice meetings, which are the European equivalent of pre-IND meetings (with German BfArM, Swedish Medical Products Agency and the European Medicines Agency).
-Since 2008, our regulatory department has filed a total of six clinical study applications in the EU (Germany, Austria, Denmark, Sweden and two in Finland) and one IND in the US.
+Our regulatory department has conducted four pre-IND meetings with the FDA (ACI-24 for AD and Down's syndrome, ACI-91 and tau Imaging) and five Scientific Advice meetings, which are the European equivalent of pre-IND meetings (with German BfArM, Swedish Medical Products Agency; Medicine & Healthcare Products Regulatory Agency (UK), Finnish Medicines Agency, and the European Medicines Agency).
+Since 2008, our regulatory department has filed a total of six clinical study applications in the EU (Germany, Austria, Denmark, Sweden, UK and two in Finland) and one IND in the US.
 Given the seriousness of AD and public pressure for new therapeutics, we consider regulatory agencies to be important stakeholders in our clinical studies.
 We are committed to working closely with world regulatory authorities to adhere to and achieve the highest levels of safety in the most timely and efficient manner.
 The transparency we have achieved and our goal of a close working relationship with the regulatory agencies, in particular the FDA, are intended to facilitate expeditious execution through the regulatory approval process.

 Our regulatory department contains a quality assurance, or QA, function.
 As every quality issue ultimately requires regulatory involvement and input, this approach is intended to lead to rapid resolution of issues and ensure full compliance to satisfy both the reviewers and the inspectors at the government health authorities.
 The mission of our QA function is to establish, maintain and manage the corporate quality management system.
 Our regulatory department is charged with keeping our entire organization directly or indirectly involved in the clinical study application process in a state of "inspection readiness."
 To that end, we ensure that the study master file is complete and regularly updated.
 Our regulatory department is also tasked with generating our annual quality plan.
 The personnel tasked with QA have issued a set of approximately 30 standard operating procedures and continuously train the relevant staff.
 Our QA personnel conduct regular audits, including in-person audits of the contract manufacturers, contract research organizations and laboratories conducting primary end-point analysis.
 Other supervision by our QA function involves their service procedures standard operating procedures and periodic communication.
+In addition, we have recently added a corporate documentation specialist to ensure good documentation practice.